dustinstoltz/CMDist/README.md

 ```
 ### More Options

 The function comes with a few additional options.
-First, by default, the closeness scores are normalized using the scale() function in R. If this is not desired, set `scale = FALSE`.
-Second, the default distance measure in text2vec's `RWMD` is cosine, but in the original Word Mover's Distance paper which our approach is based off used euclidean.
+First, by default, the closeness scores are normalized using the `scale()` function in R. If this is not desired, set `scale = FALSE`.
+Second, the default distance measure in text2vec's `RWMD` is cosine, but in the original Word Mover's Distance paper which our approach is based off used Euclidean.
 Therefore, the default "method" is cosine, but can be set to euclidean.

 ```{r}